 You know you’ve made it onto the cultural map when you’re a staple storyline on “Saturday Night Live.”
 Barbie has also been parodied by her fair share of TV commercials, primetime cartoons, late night talk shows and celebrity gossip magazines.

 A celebrity in her own right, Barbie has inspired Tinseltown, with several A-list celebrities immortalized in Barbie doll’s sculpt and name.
 Supermodel Twiggy was the first celebrity to join Barbie® doll’s extended family in 1967.
-Since then the list has grown to include famous faces including Barbara Streisand, Heidi Klum, and Jennifer Lopez (shown here), just to name a few!
-Barbie® doll has also appeared as more than 80 famous movie characters from Dorothy in the Wizard of Oz to Katniss from the Hunger Games.
+Since then, the list has grown to include famous faces including Barbra Streisand, Heidi Klum, Jennifer Lopez and most recently, "Selma" director Ava DuVernay (shown here) just to name a few!
+Barbie® has also appeared as more than 80 famous movie characters from Dorothy in the Wizard of Oz to Katniss from the Hunger Games.